 “The universe and everything in it – including us – may, in fact, be part of a grand cosmic pattern where all portions are evenly shared by every other.

-Encapsulating this unified view of nature, Bohm simply stated, “The new form of insight can perhaps best be called ‘Undivided Wholeness in Flowing Movement.’”
+Encapsulating this unified view of nature, Bohm simply stated, “The new form of insight might best be called ‘Undivided Wholeness in Flowing Movement.’”
 (Braden, p. xiii)

-Towards the end of his life, David Bohm relied mostly on the concept of a hologram to explain the workings of a unified and undivided cosmos:
+Towards the end of his life, David Bohm relied mostly on the concept of a hologram to explain the workings of a unified cosmos:

 “Reflecting on the interrelated nature of creation, he became more convinced that the universe works like a grand cosmic hologram.